san-serif-sentiments/sans_serif_sentiments/flavor-&-function.md

 ---

-## 🔍 Overview
+## Overview

-The **Flavor & Function Framework** is a cognitive model for crafting communication that is clear, emotionally intelligent, and strategically useful — whether you're working with AI, writing SEO content, structuring internal comms, or designing prompts.
+The Flavor & Function Framework is a cognitive model for crafting communication that is clear, emotionally intelligent, and strategically useful — whether you're working with AI, writing SEO content, structuring internal comms, or designing prompts.

 This framework operates on two levels:
-- A **6-stage rhetorical model** that blends emotional insight (Flavor) with structural clarity (Function)
+- A 6-stage rhetorical model that blends emotional insight (Flavor) with structural clarity (Function)
-- A **4-stage thinking loop** that helps evolve your prompts, messages, or drafts through reflection and iteration
+- A 4-stage thinking loop that helps evolve your prompts, messages, or drafts through reflection and iteration

-Together, they help you avoid robotic or hollow communication and build something that **thinks, guides, and lands**.
+Together, they help you avoid robotic or hollow communication and build something that thinks, guides, and lands.

 ---

-## 🎯 Who Is This For?
+## Who Is This For?

 - Prompt engineers and AI practitioners
 - Technical writers and UX content designers